logo

 • Nitrogen

-Nitrogen is applied at about 25 kg N/ha per application over 5 applications from early May through to late October/November on Kikuyu dominant pastures, but rates on new pastures and effluent areas are significantly lower.
+Nitrogen is applied at about 12 kg N/ha per application over 5-6 applications from early May through to late October/November on in the form of liquid N.

 • Soil Management